Prototyping with Microcontrollers, Sensors, and Materials

 - In the toolbar, go to Port and select the correct port

-- Type the code shown in Figure 23 into a new sketch in the Arduino IDE.
+- First start a new sketch in the Arduino IDE

 - Take screenshots or pictures of the final code, circuit, and results (the LED state when the button is pressed and is not pressed), and send the files to yourself.